 - Tescos Superstore: St Saviours Interchange IP32 7JS

 - Waitrose: Robert Boby Way, Bury Saint Edmunds IP33 3DH

 - Sainsburys: Bedingfeld Way IP32 7EJ

-We drove from Cambridge and it was a nice and easy 50 minute drive.
+We drove from Cambridge and it was a nice and easy 50 minute drive east.

 Coming from Cambridge

 You simply follow the A14 virtually the entire way from Cambridge.
-We always recommend leaving yourself a little extra travel time as often traffic can get congested in the UK.
+We always recommend leaving yourself a little extra travel time as often traffic can get takes ages.